Sending e-mails via SMTP with PHPmailer and Gmail

 Advanced setup with fall-back SMTP server

-Because of the limit it might be useful to use a secondary SMTP server if the Gmail option didn’t send the message.
-For this functionality we need to replace the part with the smtp settings a little bit.
-First create login/server variables for the 2nd SMTP server:
+Because of the e-mail message limit it might be useful to use a secondary SMTP server if the GMail option is unable to send the message.
+For this functionality you need to replace the part with the SMTP settings.
+First create login/server variables for the second SMTP server:

 define('SMTPUSER', 'you@yoursmtp.com'); // sec. smtp username